MicrosoftDocs/WSL/WSL/build-custom-distro.md

 Set-ItemProperty -Path "HKLM:SOFTWARE\Microsoft\Windows\CurrentVersion\Lxss" -Name DistributionListUrl -Value "file://$manifestFile" -Type String -Force
 ```

-Then configure the local manifest by running the following command in an elevated powershell:
+Then configure the local manifest by running the following command in an elevated Powershell:

 ```powershell
 .\override-manifest.ps1 -TarPath /path/to/tar
 ```

-Once completed, you should see the following output from `wsl.exe --list --online`
+Once completed, you should see the following output from `wsl.exe --list --online`:

 ```powershell
 $ wsl --list --online